I’ve mentioned before that I’m someone who suffers from anxiety and depression. Unfortunately, I’ve also had my share of panic attacks.

 I see a lot of people say to try to distract yourself when you’re having a panic attack, but that doesn’t work for me.
 When I try to distract myself, I can’t fully think about what I’m doing because that panic is still in the back of my mind.
 So, I just stop and let myself feel the panic attack.

-I pay attention to how I’m breathing, I feel the uncomfortable feeling in my chest, I notice how my muscles are tense.
+I pay attention to how I’m breathing, I feel the uncomfortable feeling in my chest, and I notice how my muscles are tense.
 And then I try to undo those things.
 I take a deep breath (like I mentioned in #3) and I make myself relax my muscles.

 Letting the feelings run their course and trying to stay relaxed despite those feelings, can help the attack go away sooner.
 It shows your body that you actually have nothing to be afraid of.